 What is a good ovarian reserve?
-At the age of 25 your AMH level should be about 5.4 ng/ml, when you are 35 it drops to 2.3 ng/ml and in your forties you can expect AMH as low as 0.07 ng/ml.
+At the age of 25 your AMH level should be about 5.4 ng/ml, when you are 35 it drops to 2.3 ng/ml and in your forties, you can expect AMH as low as 0.07 ng/ml.
 It is important to stress that when doctors test your ovarian reserve, they can tell you about your egg count.
 This is just one of the factors affecting fertility.
 Egg quality has a huge impact, too.

 Does low ovarian reserve mean early menopause?
 The condition usually touches women who experience menopause, but the rate of decrease varies from patient to patient.
-Certainly age is a factor here, but poor ovarian reserve can also a result of some genetic abnormalities, medical treatments and even injury.
+Certainly, age is a factor here, but poor ovarian reserve can also a result of some genetic abnormalities, medical treatments, and even injury.

 Low ovarian reserve and pregnancy

 A woman’s ovarian reserve will vary depending on age and individual characteristics.
 Natural selection makes sure that the best eggs – those that are best suited for pregnancy – are the ones that are released during the first few years of menstruation whilst women are still young.
-With age, woman’s body develops eggs with worse prognosis for a healthy pregnancy.
-Women over 36 may experience difficulties both in getting pregnant and in terms of increased chances for a pregnancy with complications.
+With age, a woman’s body develops eggs with a worse prognosis for a healthy pregnancy.
+Women over 36 may experience difficulties both in getting pregnant and in terms of increased chances for pregnancy with complications.
 For example, in case of Down’s Syndrome, the chance of having a child with this condition at 42 years of age is 1 in every 60 pregnancies compared with 1 in every 1,000 pregnancies at 30 years of age.

 However, it is true that this natural selection process would have made more sense centuries ago when, in order to have a child, a woman had to be ‘young’.
-At that time life expectancy was really low, e.g. in Iron Age it was 26, in 18th century France 27-30, nowadays it is about 70.
+At that time life expectancy was really low, e.g. in Iron Age, it was 26, in 18th century France 27-30, nowadays it is about 70.
 The quality of life has improved and life expectancy is far greater in the 21st century and does not pose a physical impediment in terms of raising children.
 In fact, it is believed that women are now better prepared for this role, socially and professionally.

 In the light of these facts, there is little we can do to give our eggs a longer life.
-The number of infertility cases associated with reduced ovarian reserve are on the increase.
+The number of infertility cases associated with reduced ovarian reserve is on the increase.
 Women who, at the age of 20 or 25, would have had no issues at all in getting pregnant, are faced with decreased ovarian reserve diagnosis when they are over 30.
 The chances of pregnancy with low ovarian reserve are very slim.
 Can you get pregnant with low ovarian reserve at all?
 Yes, but it may mean you may need to try IVF with donor eggs in order to become a mother.

 How to get pregnant with low ovarian reserve

 Instituto Bernabeu specialist unit offers diminished ovarian reserve treatment to patients with low AMH levels.
 The clinic provides women with an option of getting pregnant using IVF with own eggs.
-The fertility specialists at Instituto Bernabeu perform an analysis of all associated aspects and design personalised treatment plan designed to optimise quantity of eggs and their ability to be properly fertilised.
+The fertility specialists at Instituto Bernabeu perform an analysis of all associated aspects and design personalised treatment plan designed to optimise the quantity of eggs and their ability to be properly fertilised.
 This specialist unit at Instituto Bernabeu includes an interdisciplinary team of gynaecologists, reproduction biologists, pharmacists, endocrinologists and geneticists who are pioneers in applying solutions to improve ovarian reserve.
 The doctors believe in the holistic approach and take into account all aspects in order to deal with every medical case from a multifaceted point of view.